-BAM!
+Bam!
 Something amazing has just happened.

-Practicing restraint may be difficult—after all, money isn’t a commodity.
+Practicing restraint may be difficult.
+After all, money isn’t only a commodity.
 It’s the bottom line for a business to run.
 Bringing up the possibility of multiple donations isn’t such a terrible thing, but don’t push them.
-Do your best to recognize them for the contributions they’ve already given, and hopefully they’ll come around.
+Do your best to recognize them for the donations they’ve already given, and hopefully they’ll come around.
 If they don’t, at least you’ve maintained positive relationships with your patrons.

-Do It Right!
+Do It Right

 Lastly, consider approaching donor acquisition intelligently.
 Do research on who interacts with your organization.
 Keep track of your visitors and look for the repeat offenders—those who enjoy you enough to keep coming back.
 Shotgun methods of approaching anyone who walks through the door will become repetitive with similar results, and your other patrons will take note of what looks like desperation.
 Instead, focus on friendship building before you consider asking them for donations.
 If they get to know you and your mission first, they’ll be more receptive to the idea of sacrificing what their hard work has earned them.

-People should never be treated as a means to an end.
+Whether it is donor retention or anything else in life, people should never be treated as a means to an end.
 They should be respected and befriend your organization.
 After all, organizations are made up of people.